Dietary therapy is an approach to help control seizures, usually in conjunction with seizure medications.

 This section presents information and monthly updates about these dietary therapies and others and how they might be helpful to people with epilepsy.

-Ketogenic News: Monthly updates about the ketogenic diet and other dietary therapies for epilepsy.
+Keto News: Updates about the ketogenic diet and other dietary therapies for epilepsy.